ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 To clone the PetstoreAPI into AWS we need to run a few commands.

-Grab the Clone URL from your CodeCommit repo , such as https://git-codecommit.us-east-1.amazonaws.com/v1/repos/PetStoreAPI2
+Grab the Clone URL from your CodeCommit repo, such as https://git-codecommit.us-east-1.amazonaws.com/v1/repos/PetStoreAPI2

 Now we need to configure git within your Cloud9 IDE and integrate it with your CodeCommit repository.